Anne Moen Bullitt

+Irish socialite, philanthropist, equine breeder and daughter of a prominent diplomat.

-Anne Moen Bullitt (February 24, 1924 – August 18, 2007) was an American socialite, philanthropist, and horsebreeder.
+Anne Moen Bullitt (February 24, 1924 – August 18, 2007) was an American socialite, philanthropist, and equine breeder.
 In her youth she was regarded as a great beauty, and was known for assembling a wardrobe of rare and valuable classic haute couture items.
 She traveled widely and was married four times.
 In 1956, she bought a 700-acre estate and stud farm in County Kildare, where she became the first woman in Ireland to hold a trainer's license.